HMS Phoenix (1759): Counterfeiting

 Phoenix was also involved in a kind of currency war.
 During the Revolutionary War, the Continental Congress authorized the printing of paper currency called continental currency.
 As early as January 1776, John and George Folliott began counterfeiting Continental $30 bills on Phoenix.
 The counterfeiting operation on Phoenix ran until at least April 1777.
 The counterfeit notes could be purchased for the price of the paper they were printed on.
 Inflation was indeed a major problem for the rebelling colonists, reaching monthly levels of 47 percent by November 1779.
 And the Phoenix counterfeiting contributed, at least in part, to such staggering currency problems.

 Loss

 Phoenix, under Captain Hyde Parker, sunk on the night of 4 October 1780.
-The loss occurred during a major hurricane that disabled Britain's entire fleet in the West Indies.
+The loss occurred during a major hurricane that disrupted the British fleet in the West Indies.
 The loss was memorably recorded by Lieutenant Archer in a letter of 6 November 1780: